AppImage/docs.appimage.org/source/introduction/motivation.rst

    "I as a user want to take my favorite applications with me on a portable disk together with my data, allowing me to use any Linux computer to work with my files."

+   "I am in a corporate or university environment and want to simply run some specific software, but lack permissions to 'install' applications."

 All these use cases can be accomplished by using AppImages.
+They're a trade-off between a simple user experience and resulting file size.
+The unique user experience guarantees that even less tech-savvy people can get started without any major issues.
+AppImage is primarily a user-focused way of bundling software.

+As AppImage has been around for a while, a lot of useful, optional features have been developed, ranging from :ref:`efficient updates <ref-appimageupdate>` over so-called :ref:`desktop integration <ref-desktop-integration>` to :ref:`software catalogs <ref-appimagehub>`.
+None of these are required for the basic experience, though.
+AppImages are designed to :ref:`be run in three steps at most <ref-download-make-executable-run>`.

+An important advantage is that AppImage is designed from ground to run without super user permissions.
+Almost all major distributions are compatible with AppImages, without requiring the user to make modifications to the base system.
+AppImages ship with their own runtime, and don't require external resources if packaged properly.
+Students in university labs for instance can simply put an AppImage on a USB disk and use it normally, on any machine.

-AppImages provide a easy and unified user experience, have a large user base and eco system, and there's a lot of tools that improve the users' user experience.
+To sum up: AppImages provide a easy and unified user experience, have a large user base and eco system, and there's a lot of tools that improve the users' user experience.

 Why would I as a developer want to make and distribute AppImages?